The 10 All-Time Best Turkey Guns

 Winchester’s Model 12 was introduced in 1912, a time when only pockets of turkeys survived in the U.S., and mostly in the big timbers of the Southeast.
 In those days, the 30-inch Full-choke Model 12 was the last word in long-range shotguns, and it was the gun many Southern hunters carried into the river bottoms and hollows where turkeys still lived.

-Although inspired by John Browning’s Model 97, the Model 12 was more than a 97 2.0, since about all it shared with the earlier design was a sliding forend.
+Although inspired by John Browning’s Model 97, the Model 12 was more than a mere update, since about all it shared with the earlier design was a sliding forend.
 Hammerless, sleek, and butter-smooth to stroke, it earned the nickname “The Perfect Repeater,” and in its 52 years of production, it reliably served police, military forces, target shooters, and hunters alike.
 A Model 12 may lack screw-in chokes, but the old Full-choke versions can still roll turkeys, as I am here to tell you.

-Remington Model 870
+2. Remington 870 Express Turkey

 Fill in the blank: more _____ have been killed with a Remington 870 than with any other shotgun.
 Introduced in 1950 as a cheaper replacement for the machined and hand-fitted Model 31, the mass-produced 870 has become the most popular shotgun ever made.
 With well over 11,000,000 in existence, the 870 has killed more of almost anything than any other shotgun, but “turkeys” could certainly fill the blank above.